-Crypt: An individual compartment in a mausoleum for the placement of human remains.
+Crypt: An individual compartment in a Mausoleum for the placement of human remains.

-Entombment: The opening and closing of a crypt for the interment or placement of human remains, or the opening and closing of a niche for the interment or placement of cremated remains.
+Entombment: The opening and closing of a Crypt for the placement of human remains, or the opening and closing of a Niche for the placement of cremated human remains.

-Grave: Any grave within the ground (adult, child, or cremation) which permits a marker to be set flush and level with the ground in the marker space, or attached to an adjacent feature wall as defined in the Interment Rights Certificate.
-(For greater clarity, a grave permits a flat marker only unless otherwise stated on the Interment Rights Certificate.)
+Grave: Any Interment Right (cremation, child, or adult) which permits a Marker to be set flush and level with the ground in the Marker Space, or attached to an adjacent feature wall as defined in the Interment Rights Certificate.
+(Also refer to Lot definition.)

-Interment Right: The right to require or direct the interment or entombment of human remains or cremated remains in a grave, lot, niche, or crypt and to authorize the installation of a monument or marker in keeping with the Cemetery By-laws.
+Interment Right: The right to require or direct the Burial or Entombment of human remains or cremated human remains in a Grave, Lot, Niche or Crypt.

-Interment Rights Certificate: A document, issued by the Cemetery once interment rights have been paid in full, specifying the ownership of the interment rights, memorialization options and planting restrictions.
+Interment Rights Certificate: A document, issued by the Cemetery once Interment Rights have been paid in full, specifying the ownership of the Interment Rights, memorialization options and planting restrictions.

-Interment Rights Holder: A person, firm, or corporation holding the right to direct the burial/interment or disinterment of human remains, cremated remains, and associated memorialization in an interment right as registered in the Cemetery records.
+Interment Rights Holder: A person, firm, or corporation holding the right to direct the Burial or Removal of human remains, cremated human remains, and associated memorialization in an Interment Right as registered in the Cemetery records.

-Lot: Any interment right (cremation, child, or adult) which permits the installation of a monument in the monument space.
-(For greater clarity, a lot permits an upright monument unless otherwise stated on the Interment Rights Certificate.)
+Lot: Any Interment Right (cremation, child, or adult) which permits the installation of a Monument in the Monument Space.
+(Also refer to Grave definition.)

-Marker: A memorial constructed of bronze or granite, set flush and level with the ground in the marker space, except where attached to the feature wall adjacent to the grave.
+Marker: A memorial constructed of bronze or granite, set flush and level with the ground in the Marker Space, except where attached to the feature wall adjacent to the Grave.

-Marker Space: Unless otherwise specified on the Interment Rights Certificate, the portion designated to contain the marker.
+Marker Space: Unless otherwise specified on the Interment Rights Certificate, that portion designated to contain the marker.

-Mausoleum: A structure or building containing individual compartments or crypts for the placement of human remains.
+Mausoleum: A structure or building containing individual compartments or Crypts for the placement of human remains.

-Memorials: All markers or monuments, columbarium niche or mausoleum crypt fronts, and any other form used to inscribe the names of individuals buried or interred within the Cemetery.
+Memorials: All Markers or Monuments, Columbarium Niche or Mausoleum Crypt fronts, and any other form used to inscribe the names of individuals buried or interred within the Cemetery.

-Monument: An upright (above-ground) memorial, constructed of granite or bronze material, installed within the designated monument space of a lot(s).
+Monument: An upright (above-ground) memorial, constructed of granite or bronze material, installed within the designated Monument Space of a Lot(s).

-Monument Base: The portion of the monument, constructed of granite, and set on the concrete monument foundation to provide stability and protection for the monument tablet.
+Monument Base: That portion of the Monument, constructed of granite, and set on the concrete Monument foundation to provide stability and protection for the Monument Tablet.

-Monument Tablet: The portions of the monument set on the monument base, containing the design and memorial inscription.
+Monument Tablet: Those portions of the Monument set on the Monument Base, containing the design and memorial inscription.

-Monument Foundation: The in-ground concrete foundation, constructed to the equivalent size of the monument base, a minimum of 137 cm (4 ft.
+Monument Foundation: The in-ground concrete foundation, constructed the equivalent size of the Monument Base, a minimum of 137 cm (4 ft.
 6 in.) in depth.

-Monument Space: The portion of the lot(s) designated to contain the monument and planting area.
+Monument Space: That portion of the Lot(s) designated to contain the Monument and planting area.

-Niche: An individual compartment in a mausoleum or columbarium for the entombment of cremated remains.
+Niche: An individual compartment in a Mausoleum or Columbarium for the Entombment of cremated human remains.

-Purchaser: The individual purchasing the interment or scattering right, products or services.
-The Purchaser does not hold or maintain the right to direct burials, entombments, cremated remains scattering, or memorialization unless they are registered as the Interment Rights Holder(s) and are so named on the Interment Rights Certificate.
+Purchaser: The individual purchasing the Interment or Scattering Right, products or services.
+The Purchaser does not hold or maintain the right to direct Burials, Entombments, cremated remains scattering, or memorialization unless they are registered as the Interment Rights Holder(s) and are so named on the Interment Rights Certificate.

-Disinterment (Removal): The removal of human remains, including cremated human remains, from a closed or sealed grave, lot, niche or crypt.
+Removal: The Removal of human remains, including cremated human remains, from a closed or sealed Grave, Lot, Niche or Crypt.